maxistar/corney/docs/keyboard-helper-ble-v1-verification.md

 The first GitHub Actions native-test run failed before executing a test because the unanchored `.gitignore` entry `zmk` also excluded `tests/zmk` from the repository.
-The rule is now anchored to the root checkout as `/zmk`, the integration fixtures are included, and the same native runner passes locally.
-A hosted rerun is pending.
+The rule is now anchored to the root checkout as `/zmk`, and the integration fixtures are included.
+The next run reached the fixtures but invoked `west build` outside the isolated west workspace, so all cases failed before compilation.
+The workflow now runs the checkout's test script with `$base_dir` as its working directory and enables verbose build output.
+All three cases pass locally in the same `zmkfirmware/zmk-build-arm:stable` container.
+The subsequent hosted GitHub Actions rerun completed successfully, including host tests, native integration tests, and the firmware build matrix.

 | Build | Extension configuration | FLASH | RAM | Result |
 | --- | --- | ---: | ---: | --- |